OrdinaryMagician/stinger_m/ItemLore.md

 This mod's version of the Translator has additional features:
 - Vertical scrolling for long messages, just use the up/down arrow keys
-- Toggling hint display, press right if there's a glowing icon on the bottom right.
-Press left to return to the message.
+- Toggling hint display, press page down if there's a glowing icon on the bottom right.
+Press page up to return to the message.
-- Going through previous messages, by pressing page up / page down.
+- Going through previous messages, by pressing left / right.

 ## Amplifier